thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 ### Propagation path to related entities

-Defines a **single-level** path to the target entity that will receive the data.
-Propagation works only with **direct relationships** — without recursion or multi-level traversal.

 <b><font size="3">Relation direction</font></b>
-Specifies the direction for locating the target entity:
+Define the path to the entity to which the data will be propagated:
 - **Up to parent** — data is propagated to the parent entity.
-- **Down to child** — data is propagated to the child entity
+- **Down to child** — data is propagated to the child entity.

+Propagation works only with **direct relationships** — without recursion or multi-level traversal.

 <b><font size="3">Relation type</font></b>
-The relation type used to identify the target entity, for example:
+Used to identify the type of relationship between the target entity and the related entities, for example:
 - **Contains**
 - **Manages**
 - or **any custom relation types** defined in ThingsBoard

-If multiple entities match the selected direction and relation type, Propagation will send the defined data to **each** of them.
+If multiple entities match the selected relationship direction and relationship type, the data will be propagated to each of them.

 {% assign propagationPathToRelatedEntities = '
     ===
-        image: /images/user-guide/calculated-fields/propagation-path-to-related-entities-1-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-path-to-related-entities-1-ce.png
-        title: Time series: function must return a JSON object or array with or without a timestamp containing the computed value.
+        title: Define the path to the entity to which the data will be propagated, as well as the relationship type between the entities.
 '
 %}